ARTLEST/FILE-SORTER-BY-ARTLEST/README.md

 # FILE-SORTER-BY-ARTLEST
-This project is a part of my cpp series
+This project is the 13th project in my cpp series.
 Project - 13 File sorter in cpp by artlest